Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 The Van Loon family were the co-founders of a little company known as the East India Tea Company!

-However, do take some time to explore this historic residence, built in 1672, which retains a splendor that is reflected in the multitude of indoor furnishings that date back to the Duitch Golden Age.
+This mansion retains a historic splendor that is reflected in a multitude of indoor furnishings that date back to the Duitch Golden Age.